takingnames/namedrop-protocol-spec/README.md

 The IP is returned as a simple string.

-## `GET /ip-domain`
+## `GET /temp-subdomain`

-This causes the server to create a special `A` and/or `AAAA` record pointing at the client's IP address, as observed by the server.
-The domain must start with the IP address, but with '.' or ':' characters replaced with '-'.
-The rest of the domain can be anything.
+This causes the server to create a special `A` or `AAAA` record pointing at the client's IP address, as observed by the server.
 The created domain is returned as a simple string.

-So, for example, TakingNames.io creates the record and returns something like
-this:

-`157-245-231-242.bootstrap.takingnames.live`

 The purpose of these domains is to allow the client to retrieve a TLS certificate from a service like [LetsEncrypt][3], which makes the OAuth2 flows more secure.
 This is particularly useful for self-hosters who are trying to bootstrap a service that doesn't yet have a domain or certificate.

+One way for the server to create these records is by making the subdomain a representation of the client's IP address.

+For example, if TakingNames.io received a `/temp-subdomain` request from `157.245.231.242`, it would create the record and returns something like
+this:

+`157-245-231-242.tkip.live`

 The server should ensure the domain remains valid for at least 5 minutes after a successful request, but no guarantees are required beyond that.

+Server implementors should be aware that free subdomains like this may be abused for phishing attacks if the records are left around for too long.